 Tech Support & Customer Service(3.77 / 5)

-XFINITY’s has a notorious reputation for poor customer service, but that’s been improving in recent years.
+Xfinity’s has a notorious reputation for poor customer service, but that’s been improving in recent years.
 They still have a long way to go to turn this rating around, however.

 Technical Support & Customer Service(3.85 / 5)

 DIRECTV is indeed number one in customer satisfaction, but that ranking is a little deceptive.
 Getting mediocre reviews from a majority of your customers isn’t a difficult endeavor in an industry plagued with customer dissatisfaction.
-The difference here between XFNITY from Comcast and DIRECTV is not a huge one.
+The difference here between Xfinity from Comcast and DIRECTV is not a huge one.

-XFINITY TV Equipment
+Xfinity TV Equipment

 - Record up to 4 shows